Maghnie/docs/developers/mqtt-api/specification.md

 There can only be _one_ connection per `client_id` per Broker.
 If two clients connect with the same `client_id`the older connection is terminated in favor of the newer.
 This restriction does not extend to your login credentials.
 You can open multiple connections using the same login credentials as long as you use a different `client_id` for each concurrent connection.

 {% hint style="success" %}
 Choose a `client_id` and avoid special characters.
-Postfix the `client_id` with a random string oder integer to ensure it is unique across concurrent connections.
+Postfix the `client_id` with a random string or integer to ensure it is unique across concurrent connections.
 {% endhint %}

 ### **Authorization**